Protect your vehicle from gas theft

 - Consider installing a locking gas cap, even if your fuel door locks.

 It can be difficult to tell if your gas has been siphoned.
 The best way to tell is to keep track of your fuel level before you leave your car and make sure the level hasn't changed when you return.
-If you do have a locking gas cap, there might be scratches or damage on it where thieves attempted to access your gas.
+If you do have a locking gas cap, there might be scratches or damage on it where thieves attempted to access and steal gas.